SAP-samples/btp-bas-risk-management/documentation/develop/implement-custom-logic/README.md

 You now have added the custom logic and handler to the developed application.

-You will perform a quick test run using the [preview](https://help.sap.com/docs/Application%20Development/6a5fc562f6e2402aa84b0416614a05fc/d0d7f68abdcb4c4bb9df427c9f925dba.html?locale=en-US) in SAP Business Application Studio with sample data to try out the application.
+You can now perform a quick test run using the [preview](https://help.sap.com/docs/Application%20Development/6a5fc562f6e2402aa84b0416614a05fc/d0d7f68abdcb4c4bb9df427c9f925dba.html?locale=en-US) in SAP Business Application Studio with sample data to try out the application.
+> Hint: In case there is no Preview button in Home screen, select the **...** button and then choose **Preview** in the dropdown